archywillhe/0a-Jekyll/_posts/2015-06-08-jekyll-in-3min.md

 extract: |
     ###1st minute: General Overview (267 words)

     [Jekyll](https://github.com/Jekyll/Jekyll) is a tool to build static website that exists as merely a directory of files.
-That said, you can only use it to create websites that don’t have run-time logic in the backend. (such as [a simple article website blog](http://0a.io/)) In other words, it is a web-pages generator.
+That said, you can only use it to create websites that don’t have run-time logic in the backend. (such as [a simple content-based website or a blog](http://0a.io/)) In other words, it is a web-pages generator.

     With a Github acc, anyone can [set up his or her Github Page for free with ease](https://pages.github.com).
 A Github Page is a static website hosted by Github.
 GitHub Pages&trade; has built-in support of Jekyll (So just push the code and you’ll have a website).